Exchanging Data Electronically

-The formats of files for exchange of bank data with ERP systems vary depending on the supplier of the file and on the country/region.
-The generic version of Business Central supports import and export of SEPA bank files (Single Euro Payments Area) and a bank data conversion service provided by external provider, AMC Consult.
+The formats of files for exchanging bank data with ERP systems vary depending on the supplier of the file and the country or region.
+Business Central supports import and export of SEPA bank files (Single Euro Payments Area) and the AMC Banking 365 Fundamentals extension lets you connect to a bank data conversion service provided by external provider, AMC Consult.
 To provide support for other electronic document formats, you use the Data Exchange Framework.

-In addition, the local versions of Business Central support various other file formats for import/export of bank data, payroll transactions, and other data.
+In addition, the local versions of Business Central support various other file formats for importing and exporting bank data, payroll transactions, and other data.
 For more information, see the “Local Functionality” Help section in your country version of Business Central .

 Currency Exchange Rates

 You can set up an external service to keep your for currency exchange rates up to date.
 The service that provides updated currency exchange rates is enabled by a data exchange definition.
 Accordingly, the Exch.
-Rate Update Setup Card window is a condensed view of the Data Exchange Definition window for the data exchange definition in question.
+Rate Update Setup Card page is a condensed view of the Data Exchange Definition page for the data exchange definition in question.

-For all exchanges of data in XML files, you can prepare the data exchange setup by loading the related XML schema file in the XML Schema Viewer window.
-Here you select the data elements that you want to exchange with Business Central and then you either initialize a data exchange definition or generate an XMLport.
+For all exchanges of data in XML files, you can prepare the data exchange setup by loading the related XML schema file on the XML Schema Viewer page.
+Here you select the data elements that you want to exchange with Business Central and then you either initialise a data exchange definition or generate an XMLport.